• Skip to main content

 IMU motion capture:

-BoB contains interfaces to read motion from IMU based motion capture systems (eg Xsens, Perceptron Neuron, Rokoko) and any source that generates BVH files with appropriate co-ordinate system.
+BoB contains interfaces to read motion from IMU based motion capture systems (eg Xsens, Perception Neuron, Rokoko) and any source that generates BVH files with appropriate co-ordinate system.

 Muscle labelling: